-The Narrow-headed ant (Formica exsecta) is facing extinction in England.
-Always rare, but once found across heathlands from Dorset to Cornwall and in the New Forest, it now survives at one site only in South Devon.
+The Narrow-headed ant (Formica exsecta) is under threat in England.
+Always rare, but once found across heathlands from Dorset to Cornwall and in the New Forest, by 2015 it was reduced one site only in South Devon.

 Help us learn more about wood ants- Join our Nest Quest survey.